Space-Time Adaptive Processing

 Use Sample Matrix Inversion (SMI) beamformer to optimally suppress clutter and jammer interference.

-Data cube for radar signal processing
+This section introduces the data cube for radar signal processing.

 This section introduces the concept of baseband signals and defines the local and global coordinate systems used in the toolbox.